vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 - `set @@ddl_strategy='pt-osc --null-to-not-null';`
 - `set @@ddl_strategy='pt-osc --max-load Threads_running=200';`
-- `vtctl ApplySchema -ddl_strategy "pt-osc --alter-foreign-keys-method auto --chunk-size 200" ...`
+- `vtctl ApplySchema -- --ddl_strategy "pt-osc --alter-foreign-keys-method auto --chunk-size 200" ...`

 Vitess tracks the state of the `pt-osc` migration.
 If it fails, Vitess makes sure to drop the migration triggers.
 Vitess keeps track of the migration even if the tablet itself restarts for any reason.
 Normally that would terminate the migration; Vitess will cleanup the triggers if so, or will happily let the migration run to completion if not.